th-we/deskflow-wiki/Legacy-auto‐start.md

 Here we create a shell script and a property list file (plist), and activate the plist using the launchctl command-line tool.

 The shell script runs the synergyc Unix executable, telling it to connect to a laboratory workstation.
-The property list file '''[please briefly explain what the plist file does here]'''.

-## Shell script
+## Make the shell script

 First make a little bash script or whatever to contain your synergy calls..